yelper/alpertopia/_recipes/cajun-chicken-salad.md

 ---

 1. Preheat oven to 375˚F (190˚C).
 Not necessary if you cut the chicken breasts in half.
-2. In a small bowl, combine paprika, cayenne, garlic powder, oregano, thyme, and salt.
-Reserve 1½ teaspoons of the seasoning.
-Set aside.
-3. Coat both sides of the chicken breasts with the seasoning mixture.
+3. Coat both sides of the chicken breasts with Cajun seasoning.
 In an oiled cast-iron skillet, cook chicken on medium-high heat 4 minutes per side, or until chicken is browned.
 4. Bake for 15-20 minutes, or until the internal temperature of the chicken reaches 165˚F (72˚C).
 Let the chicken rest for several minutes.
 5. In a small bowl, combine yogurt, minced garlic, lime juice, olive oil and reserved seasoning mixture.
 Set aside.
 Cut chicken into pieces.
 6. In a large bowl, add lettuce, chicken, red onion, avocado, cherry tomatoes, and black beans.
 Add dressing and toss.